c0r3dump3d/pysshmanager/README.md

 Configuration:
 =============

-pySSHManager has configuration file where you can defined some variables:
+pySSHManager has configuration file (`pySSHManager.conf`) where you can defined some variables:

 ```
   #Default TCP port for SSH service